sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 BTP services can be used when demand arises and be retired when not needed anymore.

-- Your organization makes a prepaid investment in cloud credits for the contract duration with an annual commitment to consume SAP BTP services.
+- Your organization makes a prepaid investment in cloud credits for the contract duration and makes an annual commitment to consume SAP BTP services.
-- This model is suitable for customers who have well-established and planned use cases, and who want the flexibility of turning services on and off and switching between services, without the commitment of being tied to a single service throughout the duration of the contract.
+- This model is suitable for customers with well-established and planned use cases who want the flexibility of turning services on and off and switching between services without the commitment of being tied to a single service throughout the duration of the contract.
 - You receive a monthly balance statement that provides information about the usage consumption of each service and the corresponding costs.
 The total monthly cost is deducted from your cloud credits balance.
 - This model has a minimum investment entry, and volume-based discounts are available.
 - You are billed annually in advance.
 Any overages are billed in arrears at the list price.